Personalized incentives as feedback design in generalized Nash equilibrium problems: The stationary case

 \subsection{Specifying the learning strategy $\mathscr{L}$}

 By requiring that the reconstruction error is bounded in probability, Assumption~\ref{ass:recons_error} is quite general and it holds true under standard assumptions for \gls{ls} and \gls{gp} approaches to learning $G$.
 In particular, we have the following: \begin{itemize} \item In parametric learning, if $G(\bs{x})$ is modelled as an affine function of the learning parameters $\eta$'s, then setting up an \gls{ls} approach to minimize the loss between the model parameters $\eta$ and the agents' feedback leads to a convex quadratic program.
 Due to the large-scale properties of \gls{ls} (under standard assumptions), the error term $\mathrm{e}(q(t))$ behaves as a normal distribution, for which Assumption~\ref{ass:recons_error} holds true (see~\cite[Lemma~A.4]{notarnicola2020distributed}), and $\lim_{K\to\infty} \mathrm{e}(K) = 0$. \item In non-parametric learning, suppose $G(\bs{x})$ is a sample path of a \gls{gp} with zero mean and a certain kernel.
 Due to the large-scale property of such regressor and under standard assumptions, also in this case Assumption~\ref{ass:recons_error} holds true (see \cite{simonetto2019personalized}) and $\lim_{K\to\infty} \mathrm{e}(K) = 0$. \end{itemize} Note that, in general, $q(t) \propto t$.
-Therefore, since $\sum_{t \in \mc{T}} \mathrm{e}(q(t)) = o(T)$, for the cases above we obtain $ \lim_{T \to \infty} \tfrac{1}{T} \sum_{t\in \mc{T}} \| \Delta_t^\star \| = 0, $ thus recovering the results obtained for the perfect reconstruction case shown in \S \ref{sec:stat_case_1}.
+Therefore, since $\sum_{t \in \mc{T}} \mathrm{e}(q(t)) = o(T)$, for the cases above we obtain $ \lim_{T \to \infty} \tfrac{1}{T} \sum_{t\in \mc{T}} \| \Delta_t^\star \| = 0, $ { thus implying that, for $T$ large enough, the average of $\|\Delta_t^\star \|$ converges to $0$.
+If, in addition, there exists some $\bar K \ge 0$ such that $\mathrm{e}(K) = 0$ for all $K \ge \bar K$, then one is allowed to recover exactly the results obtained for the perfect reconstruction case shown in \S \ref{sec:stat_case_1}. }